 How fit do I need to be for the Windermere swim Hike?

 For this adventure swim a good level of hiking and swimming fitness is recommended, please ensure that you can walk comfortably over mixed ground for at least 8km (5 miles), and comfortably swim at least 3km IN OPEN WATER.
-Confidence in the water and the ability to swim effectively is essential; this ability will allow you to enjoy the day rather than endure it.
+Confidence in the water and the ability to swim effectively are essential; this ability will allow you to enjoy the day rather than endure it.

 The swims and walking will be moderate-paced with an emphasis on enjoying the journey and surroundings.
 We aim to satisfy the swimming aspirations of all our guests without any compromise in your safety.

 How far will we swim and hike during The Windermere Swim Hike?

 Can I hire a wetsuit for the Windermere Swim hike?

 Yes, please book your wetsuit hire as soon as possible and at least 48hrs before your trip.
 Hire costs just £6 for a quality swimming wetsuit and wetsuits can be booked here.

 It could be sunny and still, it could be windy or rainy, but we do know you are going to have a great time.
 Please check the weather forecast before you travel and bring suitable clothing and footwear.